The Jacobian ideal of a commutative ring and annihilators of cohomology: Examples

 \subsection{Acknowledgements}

 Part of this work was done at the American Institute of Mathematics, whilst the authors were part of a SQuaRE program.
 We thank the AIM for providing a congenial atmosphere for such endeavors.
+In addition, SBI was partly supported by NSF grant DMS-1503044; RT was partly supported by JSPS Grant-in-Aid for Scientific Research 25400038 and 16K05098.

 \begin{bibdiv} \begin{biblist}

 \bib{Auslander61}{article}{ author={Auslander, M.}, title={Modules over unramified regular local rings}, journal={Illinois J. Math.}, volume={5}, date={1961}, pages={631--647}, issn={0019-2082}, review={\MR{0179211}}, }